the4thamigo-uk/kafka-play/JOIN_TO_LATEST.md

 There are several ways you might have late arriving data, for example :

 1) Unreliable or slow transmission of data
+2) Manually entered data, including corrections to previously incorrectly entered data
-2) Reingestion of archive data - e.g. a section of historical data was either missing or innaccurate in the initial ingestion and needs to be patched.
+3) Reingestion of archive data - e.g. a section of historical data was either missing or innaccurate in the initial ingestion and needs to be patched.
-3) Some stream calculation logic has been changed - though in this case, rather than reingesting the data at source, it is more appropriate to recalculate from the start of the original unmodified stream(s).
+4) Some stream calculation logic has been changed - though in this case, rather than reingesting the data at source, it is more appropriate to recalculate from the start of the original unmodified stream(s).

 ## Experiment with KSQL Joins